Megamax C

-Megamax C is a K&R C-based development system originally written for Macintosh and ported to the Atari ST and Apple IIGS computers.
+Megamax C is a K&R C-based development system originally written for the Mac and ported to the Atari ST and Apple IIGS computers.
 Sold by Megamax, Inc., based in Richardson, Texas, the package includes a one-pass compiler, linker, text editor, resource construction kit, and documentation.
 Megamax C was written by Michael Bunnell with Eric Parker providing the linker and most of the standard library.
 A circa-1988 version of the compiler was renamed Laser C, while the company remained Megamax.

 In the early days of the Atari ST, Megamax C was the primary competitor to the Alcyon C compiler from Digital Research included in the official developer kit from Atari Corporation, and the documentation covers Atari-specific features.
-The ST version also includes the source code and assets for, Megaroids, a clone of the Asteroids video game, written by Mike Bunnell with sound effects by Mitch Bunnell.
+The company advertised that Megamax C could be used on a 520 ST with a single floppy drive.
+The ST version includes the executable and assets for Megaroids, a clone of the Asteroids video game, written by Mike Bunnell with sound effects by Mitch Bunnell.

 Technical details

 On both the Atari ST and Macintosh, the size of a compiled module is limited to 32K of code, and arrays have the same 32K restriction.
 The limitation stems from a requirement on the Macintosh which was carried over to the Atari.
 This is despite the Motorola 68000 CPU in both machines having a 24-bit address range.